36 Warning Signs Your Heart Sends You

 When your heart is pounding after a hard workout, you may be on your way to a longer life.
 If your heart is pounding while you're sitting at your desk, it's time to talk to your doctor.
 As plaque in your arteries builds, it limits the ability for blood to flow through them, making your heart work harder while doing the same job.
-If your heart is pounding when doing everyday activities, it’s time to talk to a professional.

 You're in Serious Pain